Joan Denise Moriarty: The Cork Ballet Company (1947–1993)

 Moriarty founded the Cork Ballet Group in 1947, the members recruited from her school.
-It gave its first performance in June of that year in the Cork Opera House, accompanied by the Cork Symphony Orchestra under its conductor Aloys Fleischmann.
+The Cork Ballet Group was now the only performing ballet group in the country, the five Dublin performing groups by then all having ceased to operate.
+It gave its first performance on 1 June of that year in the Cork Opera House, accompanied by the Cork Symphony Orchestra under its conductor Aloys Fleischmann.
 Stage scenery was designed by Marshall Hutson, Frank Sanquest and later by Patrick Murray; costume designs were provided by Clare Hutson, Maeve Coakley, Rachel Russell, who also made many of the costumes.
 Alec Day and Leslie Horne took charge of the lighting.
 From 1948 the group gave an annual week of ballet, also bringing its show to towns in Munster.
-In 1951 part of the classical ballet Coppélia was performed (the complete work in 1955), Giselle in 1957.
+In 1951 part of the classical ballet Coppélia was performed (the complete work in 1955), Giselle, for first time by an Irish ballet company, in 1957.

-In 1954 the group was registered as a company under the name "Cork Ballet Company".
+In the autumn of 1953 the group was renamed "Cork Ballet Company".
 Its patrons were Dame Marie Rambert, Dame Alicia Markova and later Dame Ninette de Valois.
-For the first ten years, Moriarty danced in many of the ballets.
-From 1956 the Company performed with international guest artists – among them, at a special ballet recital of 1965, Sir Anton Dolin.
+For the first ten years, Moriarty danced in many of the ballets, her final performances were as Myrtha in Giselle in 1957.
+From 1956 the Company performed with international guest artists – among them Peter Darrell, Marina Svetlova and, at a special ballet recital of 1965, Sir Anton Dolin.

-From 1970 to 1973 it had very successful appearances in Dublin, in 1971–73 performing with the Cork Symphony Orchestra for a week at the Gaiety Theatre to packed houses.
+From 1970 to 1973 the company had very successful appearances in Dublin, in 1971–74 performing with the Cork Symphony Orchestra for a week at the Gaiety Theatre to packed houses.
 In 1992 the Ballet Week was given in tribute to its founder, who had died in January of that year; the President of Ireland, Mary Robinson, attended the opening.
 The following year saw the last of the company's 46 seasons.